 Additionally, HB 22-1375 required the Office of Colorado's Child Protection Ombudsman to enter into an agreement with an institution of higher education with experience in child welfare research to conduct focus groups with providers and youth in out-of-home placements to better understand the lived experience on this topic.
 The statute specifically requires the researcher to conduct focus groups with children and youth who have experienced out-of-home placement.
 The five focus groups were conducted in early 2023 across Colorado, and this report highlights the findings.
 Providers and youth provided their perspectives on (1) What conditions led to running from an out-of-home placement?
 (2) What efforts were made to locate a child or youth after a running incident?
-(3) What services were provided to the child or youth after a running incident? and (4) What programmatic and systemic barriers make it difficult to prevent a run from occurring?
+(3) What services were provided to the child or youth after a running incident?
+(3) What services were provided to the child or youth after a running incident?
+(1) What programmatic and systemic barriers make it difficult to prevent a run from occurring?
 In addition to the questions required by statute, the results also provide insight into what happens right before a running incident, the impact of childhood trauma on running behaviors, a lived experience perspective on prevention efforts, and the importance of connectedness for youth in out-of-home placements.